jorwoods/tableau_articles/refresh_objects.md

 def main() -> None:
+    # Create a list to hold the jobs.
     jobs = []
     with server.auth.sign_in(auth):
+        # We have a mapping of {endpoint_type: [{filter}, {filter}, ...], ...}.
+        # Loop through the endpoints and filters to get the items and refresh
+        # them.
         for item_type, items in refresh_items.items():
+            # Loop through the filters for the item type.
             for filters in items:
+                # Get the item based on the filters.
                 item = get_item(server, item_type, filters)
+                # Trigger the refresh, and get the job item.
                 job = refresh_item(server, item_type, item)
                 logger.info(f"Started refresh for {item_type} {item.name} with job id {job.id}")
+                # Append the job to the list of jobs.
                 jobs.append(job)

+        # Wait for the jobs to complete.
         jobs = [wait_for_job(server, job) for job in jobs]

 if __name__ == "__main__":